ElyGallego/tail.select/README.md

 includes dozens of examples, tutorials, snippets and answers.
 The [GitHub Docs]() are also filled with the latest information, and the package contains a small docs bundle as well.

-However, below you will find a quick cheatsheet with all available core as well as included plugin options and their default values:
+However, below you will find a quick cheatsheet with all available core options with their defaults.

 ```javascript
 /*